Lewis's Medical-Surgical Nursing, 11th Edition

-Get a unique, conceptual approach to nursing care in this rapidly-changing healthcare environment.
+Get a unique, conceptual approach to nursing care in this rapidly changing healthcare environment.
 Lewis’s Medical-Surgical Nursing, 11th Edition gives you a solid foundation in medical-surgical nursing.
-This thoroughly revised text includes an increased focus on nursing concepts, strong evidence-based content, coverage of clinical trends, and an essential pathophysiology review.
-Content is presented in a readable format and covers every unique approach to nursing care including health promotion, acute intervention, and ambulatory care.
-A variety of helpful boxes and tables make it easy for you to find essential information and a building-block approach throughout make even the most complex concepts simple to grasp.
+This thoroughly revised text includes a more conversational writing style, an increased focus on nursing concepts and clinical trends, strong evidence-based content, and an essential pathophysiology review.
+Content covers all aspects of nursing care including health promotion, acute intervention, and ambulatory care.
+Helpful boxes and tables make it easy for you to find essential information, and a building-block approach makes even the most complex concepts simple to grasp.
 Key topics such as interprofessional care, delegation, safety, and prioritization are integrated throughout.
-Additionally, extensive drug therapy information and diagnostic studies tables help give you a full picture of care.
+Additionally, extensive drug therapy information and diagnostic studies tables give you a full picture of care.
 Best of all — a complete collection of learning and study resources helps you learn more effectively and offers valuable, real-world preparation for clinical practice.

 - Content written and reviewed by leading experts in the field ensures that information is comprehensive, current, and clinically accurate.

 - Interprofessional Care tables and sections in all management chapters emphasize the importance of total patient care in today's health care settings and outline the role of each provider in managing disorders.